lasseufpa/5gm-beam-selection/datasets/README.md

 # 5GM BEAM SELECTION

+Steps to run the code for ITA'2018 paper below

+1) Git clone this repository

-Datasets for classification and regression avaliable at https://nextcloud.lasseufpa.org/s/MCwo2TdixCM7ryo
+2) Download datasets (for both classification and regression) avaliable at https://nextcloud.lasseufpa.org/s/MCwo2TdixCM7ryo and store the files in the folder datasets (for example: D:\github\5gm-beam-selection\datasets)

+3)

-For more information see the Wiki page at https://github.com/lasseufpa/5gm-data/wiki
+For more information on creating the dataset and related tasks, see the Wiki page at https://github.com/lasseufpa/5gm-data/wiki

 # Reference